-Important Dates for the Addiss family
+Early History of the Addiss family

 This web page shows only a small excerpt of our Addiss research.
 Another 63 words (4 lines of text) are included under the topic Early Addiss History in all our PDF Extended History products and printed products wherever possible.